 Sometimes you don’t need to register your child until they are a bit older, so legally, you wouldn’t be required to teach them until you are legally required to register formally.

 For example, NSW only requires a parent to register their children if they turn five-years-old on or before July 31st.
 So, really you’re looking at not having to register until they are five and a half.

 In Pennsylvania, you don’t have to register your child until they are 8-years-old.
 So, check with your state.

 Registering as late as you can is a good move because there’s a plethora of research saying we should be starting our children off with fewer hours of formal education and we should be starting them later in life.

 A homeschooling theme is a good idea to set at the beginning of your first week.
 Some home schools like to use a theme because it adds variety to their routine and gives them a direction with generic content.

 For example, when you go to the library, you might look up books about astronauts if your theme for the month is a space theme.

 Conclusion: How to Make a Homeschool Schedule

 Starting homeschooling can be quite intimidating.
 For many parents, the thought of setting up a routine or schedule is terrifying.
-However, if we just get started, and dive into planning, it will seem more manageable.
-I suspect every home educating parent starts out feeling like this.
-However, as they get to know what they need to do (perhaps through trial and error), they become more confident and their home school gets better.
-I don’t know if this schedule will work for your family perfectly, but it’s a starting point and hopefully, it gives you more confidence to change it according to your family’s needs.
+However, if we just get started and dive into planning, it will seem more manageable.
+I suspect every home-educating parent starts out feeling like this.
+However, as they learn what they need to do (perhaps through trial and error), they become more confident, and their home school gets better.
+I don’t know if this schedule will work for your family perfectly, but it’s a starting point, and hopefully, it gives you more confidence to change it according to your family’s needs.